ozakikokoro/ISAHESVAL/README.md

 input5=/your_file_dir/your_sample.hard-filtered_snpEff.ann.PASS_het.split.grep_splice.vcf
 # IMPORTANT: previous
 # input4=/your_file_dir/your_sample.hard-filtered_snpEff.ann.PASS_het.split.vcf.gz
-# might become an input.
+# might become an input in this step(5).
 Because the previsou step (4) markedly reduce the variants (by up to 1/1000!),
 # especially when you implement CPU-version of SpliceAI, you should not at first time skip the step(4), considering the vast computational time.
+# Using input4 means splicing site prediction for genome-wide variants, while using input5 means variants only in restricted regions
+# (1-3 bases into the exon from the exon-intron junction or 3-8 bases into the intron from the junction, plus branch point defined by snpEff).

 reference=/your_references_dir/GRCh38_no_alt_analysis_set.fasta

 spliceai -I ${input5} \